 Why would I need the paraphrasing service?

 There are a range of reasons why an author may require a paraphrasing service.
 Typically, the publisher, institution or journal to which the paper will be submitted stipulates a maximum acceptable limit of similarity (X%), above which the submission will be rejected.
 Therefore, it is essential for the author to ensure that prior to submission, this maximum plagiarism level has not been surpassed.

 How does the paraphrasing service work?

 First, the author submits the text as a .pdf or .docx document, indicating the maximum percentage of similarity allowed by the publisher, institution or journal to which the paper will be submitted.
 Typically this will range from between 1% and 15%.
 Next, the author will either a) provide a similarity report (e.g. Turnitin) for the editor to work from, or b) request that a report is generated through the iThenticate service, which employs the same technology as Turnitin to analyse your document and identify text strings that match previously published work.
 The plagiarism checker highlights the text that matches strings in its database and produces a .pdf report with the highlighted text and a final similarity score.
 Then, the fee is calculated and the client informed.
 After the author agrees the fee, the highlighted text is paraphrased and the document is re-submitted to evaluate the new level of similarity and ensure that the required similarity score or lower has been achieved.

 Example of similarity reduction for a journal article submission

 The fee structure

-The fee is based on £80 per 1,000 words paraphrased + £10 for the new WriteCheck report.
+The fee is based on £80 per 1,000 words paraphrased + £10 for each 1-5,000 word WriteCheck report.
 For example, if you have a 3,500 word paper that has 20% similarity and you wish this to be reduced to 10% similarity, then 350 words will need to be paraphrased + a 10% allowance for surrounding words that are inevitably included = a fee of £40.80 (£30.80 for the paraphrased text and £10 for the similarity report).
 Note that if the document requires extensive paraphrasing then a second WriteCheck report may be required as the system will essentially view the paraphrased document as a different paper.